Active ingredient

 If you are planning to have a baby, first schedule an appointment with your doctor.

 Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating.
-Your doctor will refer you to a specialist experienced in the management of epilepsy, so that alternative treatment options can be evaluated early on.
+Your doctor will refer you to a specialist experienced in the management of epilepsy, so that alternative treatment options are evaluated early on.
 Your specialist can put several actions in place so that your pregnancy goes as smoothly as possible and any risks to you and your unborn child are reduced as much as possible.

 Your specialist may decide to change the dose of Episenta Injection or switch you to another medicine, or stop treatment with Episenta Injection, a long time before you become pregnant – this is to make sure your illness is stable.

-Ask your doctor about taking folic acid when planning to have a baby.
+Ask your doctor or nurse about taking folic acid when planning to have a baby.
 Folic acid can lower the general risk of spina bifida and early miscarriage that exists with all pregnancies.
 However, it is unlikely that it will reduce the risk of birth defects associated with valproate use.

 Key messages: